Resources for Underrepresented Students and Identity Groups

 We support students in all aspects of career development — from exploration to gaining experience and building your network, and finally to applying those building blocks to designing a career strategy unique to you.
 Our team has assembled a list of resources and links to organizations that can assist you as you consider your career and professional path as it relates to your diverse identities.

-- Geralyn Mitchell - Leadership/McCaskey Center, Veterans, Greek Life
+- Geralyn Mitchell - Student Veterans, Alumni Affairs

 - Jennifer Perry - Athletics, UREC/Wellness and Prevention, Graduate School

-- Laura Pell - ACT, OIED, Intercultural Student Affairs (Women's Center, Henderson Springs LGBTQ Center, and Multicultural Center)
+- Laura Pell - Community Engaged Leadership, OIED, Intercultural Student Affairs (Women's Center and Multicultural Center), Admissions

 My Fit My Future provides information about the following: